sainath-1999/nodeDev/README.md

 - Create a user scehma & usef model
 - Create a POST /signup API to add data to database
 - Push some documnets using API calls from the postman.
 - Error handling using try, catch

+- Js Object vs JSON (difference).
+- Add the express.json middleware to your APP.
+- Make your signup API dynamic to recive data from the end user.